co1ncidence/co1ncidence.github.io/mysite/content/posts/my-workflow.md

 ### Browser

-While I've always loved and used Firefox, It often has compatibility issues with some of my **shittily designed school websites.** So to make up for this I am using [ungoogled-chromium](https://github.com/eloston/ungoogled-chromium/) as my main browser.
-I've had no compatibility issues so far with it so I guess I'll stay using it for now.
+While I've always loved and used Firefox, It often has compatibility issues with some of my **shittily designed school websites.** To make up for this I am using [ungoogled-chromium](https://github.com/eloston/ungoogled-chromium/) as my main browser, it works (as far as I can tell) exactly like the normal chromium browser but without all of the malicious Google code.
+It has had not compatibility issues for me so far, and is also quite a bit faster than other browsers that I've tried.

+Here are the browser extensions I use:
+  - Vimium C
+  - Ublock origin
+  - Reddit Enhancement Suite
+  - HTTPS Everywhere
+  - H264ify

+Most of these are pretty common except Vimium C, I use it because it helps me move my Vim keybindings into my browser as well, making moving around tabs and just any sort of navigation in general extremely simple.

 ## Final Note